OliverColeman/node-sabertooth-usb/README.md

 # sabertooth-usb

-A node.js module providing an API for controlling a USB-enabled Sabertooth motor driver running in Packet Serial mode.
+A Node.js module providing an API for controlling a USB-enabled Sabertooth motor driver running in Packet Serial mode.

-The API covers all available commands and data request types.

 These are a series of dual-channel motor drivers produced by [Dimension Engineering](https://www.dimensionengineering.com/), including the popular Sabertooth 2x32: